Pricing ASICs for Cryptocurrency Mining: Model

-Our model divides time into discrete mining opportunities (\emph{turns}).
-The model assumes a miner can either activate its hardware or leave it off for the whole duration of a single turn $\finalturn$.
-If the ASIC has a hash-rate of $\hashrate$ hashes-per-second and the total hash-rate active on the network excluding the ASIC is $\globalhashrate{\finalturn}$, activation of the ASIC allows the miner to receive a fraction $\hashratio{\finalturn}$ of the block-reward, which is $\blockreward{\finalturn}$ coins.
-This is a highly accurate approximation of the reward a participant in a mining pool would receive~\cite{pooled-mining-analysis}.
+We divide time into discrete mining \emph{opportunities} (or \emph{turns}), and assumes a miner can either activate its hardware or leave it off for the whole duration of a single turn $\finalturn$.

+If the \gls{ASIC} has a hash-rate of $\hashrate$ hashes-per-second and the total hash-rate active on the network excluding the \gls{ASIC} is $\globalhashrate{\finalturn}$, activation of the \gls{ASIC} allows the miner to receive a fraction $\hashratio{\finalturn}$ of the block-reward, which is $\blockreward{\finalturn}$ coins.
+This is a highly accurate approximation of the rewards earned by mining, as explained previously in \cref{sec:Background}.

-Denote the ASIC's efficiency, measured in the Watt-hours required for the computation of a single mining opportunity, as $\efficiency$, and the cost of electricity as $\electricityprice{\finalturn}$, measured in dollars per Watt-hour.
-To model hardware failures, assume the ASIC "decays" gradually.
-We model this via a mortality distribution: let $\mortality(\finalturn)$ be the fraction of ASICs that "remains" after $\finalturn$ time units.
+Denote the \gls{ASIC}'s efficiency, measured in the \glspl{kWh} required for the computation of a mining opportunity, as $\efficiency$, and the cost of electricity as $\electricityprice{\finalturn}$ dollars per \gls{kWh}.

+To model hardware failures, we assume the \gls{ASIC} ``decays'' gradually according to a mortality distribution: let $\mortality \left( \finalturn \right)$ be the fraction of the \gls{ASIC} that ``remains'' after $\finalturn$ time units.
+For example, $\mortality$ can be a complementary \gls{CDF} of some distribution \cite{jeffreys1998theory}; let $F$ be the \gls{CDF}, then the complementary \gls{CDF} is defined to be $1-F$.